Copper(II) bromide: Synthesis

+The tetrahydrate can be produced by recrystallization of solutions of copper(II) bromide at 0 °C. If heated above 18 °C, it releases water to produce the anhydrous form.

 Purification

 Copper(II) bromide is purified by crystallization twice from water, filtration to remove any CuBr and concentration under vacuum.
 This product is dehydrated using phosphorus pentoxide.

 Molecular and crystal structure

 In the solid state CuBr2 has a polymeric structure, with CuBr4 planar units connected on opposite sides to form chains.
 The crystal structure is monoclinic, space group C2/m, with lattice constants a = 714 pm, b = 346 pm, c = 718 pm, e ß = 121° 15'.
 CuBr2 monomeric units are present in the gas phase at high temperature.

-It forms bright green-blue solutions in water, and reacts with Aluminium exothermically: 3 CuBr2 + 2 Al forms 2 AlBr3 and 3 Cu.
+The tetrahydrate, structurally formulated as [CuBr2(H2O)2]·2H2O, has a monoclinic crystal structure and consists of distorted square planartrans-[CuBr2(H2O)2] centres as well as two molecules of water.

 Reactions

-Copper (II) bromide in chloroform-ethyl acetate reacts with ketones resulting in the formation of alpha-bromo ketones.
+Copper(II) bromide in chloroform-ethyl acetate reacts with ketones resulting in the formation of alpha-bromo ketones.
 The resulting product can be directly used for the preparation of derivatives.
 This heterogeneous method is reported to be the most selective and direct method of formation of α-bromo ketones.

 Dibromination of NPGs, n-pentenyl glycosides, using CuBr2/LiBr reagent combination was performed in order for an NPG to serve as a glycosyl acceptor during halonium-promoted couplings.

 Such reaction gives high yield of the dibromides from alkenyl sugars that are resistant to a direct reaction with molecular bromine.